spiral/docs/templater/expert.md

 </block:content>
 ```

-This time feed source will be included to cache without any additional `render()` method calls.
-Such technique in spiral Templater called virtual-tags (due you can represent your import as tag) or widgets.
-Let's check other sections of this tutorial to find better ways to import and define your widgets.
+This time the feed source will be included to cache without any additional `render()` method calls.
+This technique in the spiral Templater is called virtual-tags (since you can represent your import as a tag) or widgets.
+Let's check another section of this tutorial to find other smart ways to import and define your widgets.

-> You can define "use" tag(s) in parent view (in our case "layouts.desktop"), all child views will inherit such use (with ability to redefine it at any moment).
+> You can define the "use" tag(s) in the parent view (in our case "layouts.desktop").
+All child views will inherit this use (with the ability to redefine it at any moment).

 ## Widget attributes
-First of all, we can see that switching from render method to templater created problem linked to unability to provide variables and options into our importer view.
-We can solve such problem by defining set of blocks in our new feed excact same way we will do it parent layouts.
-In my scenariou i would like to define feed class.
+First, we can realize that switching from the render method to templater created a problem linked to the inability to provide variables and options into our importer view.
+We can solve this problem by defining a set of blocks in our newsfeed exactly the same way we do it in the parent layouts.
+Below we would like to define the feed class.

 ```html
 <div class="news ${class}">